giuseppe16180/kotlin-coding-theory/README.md

 Simple collection of traditional Coding Theory algorithms made in Kotlin, with a touch of functional programming.

-Every scritp is meat to be used with [kscript](https://github.com/holgerbrandl/kscript).
+Every script is meant to be used with [kscript](https://github.com/holgerbrandl/kscript).

 ## Burrows–Wheeler Transform